Water Walker Thoughts from an old recruiter. Especially written for those candidates 35-65.

 Water walking is finished.
 Hiring authorities are no longer seeking them.
 This page was originally written back in 2003 and was been updated in 2020.

 I was sarcastically celebrating the fact that I no longer was getting requests for water walkers and compensation programs that were 10 percent to 20 percent below fair market value.
 I then stated that we must all celebrate the demise of the water walker (WW) syndrome.

-Today, my coaching candidates are more likely expected to be a “floater.”
-That is a candidate who floats just above the ground, has more years sales experience than he or she is old and is a perfect fit in terms of application, travel, education, (sales) training, experiences, personal attributes, attainment of quota, stability, ability to judge a great company/product—and one who will take the opportunity at 30 percent to 40 percent below fair market value and think nothing of it.
+Today, our TJC and possible coaching re more likely expected to be a “floater.”
+That is a candidate who floats just above the ground, has more years of sales experience than he or she is old, and is a perfect fit in terms of application, travel, education, (sales) training, experiences, personal attributes, attainment of quota, stability, ability to judge a great company/product—and one who will take the opportunity at 30 percent to 40 percent below fair market value and think nothing of it.

 For more, join us on our regular subscription pages.